-On this day I have been especially conscious of my lack of ability, of how unsuited my own nature is to the work I have been given.
-I have remembered how God called me when I was only sixteen, and how I have stood in his way - with the result that so much of what he wanted to do has been left unfinished.
-It remains a miracle nevertheless that his work has been revealed and testified to in us feeble human beings – not through our merits, but because we have been accepted again and again through the grace of Jesus and his forgiveness of sins.
+On this day I have been especially conscious of my lack of ability and of how unsuited my own nature is to the work I have been given, remembering how God called me when I was only sixteen years old and how I have stood in his way, with the result that so much of what God must have wanted to do by his instruments has not been possible.
+It remains a miracle that his work of the Church community and the Holy Spirit is nevertheless revealed and mightily testified to, in us feeble human beings – not through our merits, but because we are accepted time and time again through the grace of Jesus Christ and the forgiveness of sins.

-What concerns me most of all is the powerlessness of man, even of the man who has been entrusted with some task.
+One thing concerns me very much: our powerlessness.
 Only God is mighty; we are completely powerless.
 Even for the work that has been given us, we are wholly without power.
-We cannot fit a single stone into the church community.
+We cannot fit even a single stone into the church community.
 We can provide no protection whatsoever for the community when it has been built up.
-We cannot even devote anything to the cause by our own power.
+We cannot even devote anything to God’s cause by our own power.
 We are completely without power.
-But just this is why God has called us: because we know we are powerless.
+But I believe that just this is the only reason God has called us into community: we know we are powerless.

 It is very hard to give an account of how it has come about that all of us, especially we older members of the community, know we are so completely powerless.
 It is hard to describe how all our own power is stripped off us, how our own power has been dropped, dismantled, torn down, and put away.
 What I wish for our younger members is this same realization, that the dismantling of your own power might be carried out to its full extent.
 That is not attained so easily and does not happen through a single heroic decision.
 God must do it in us.